 Selected as one of the top performing high schools in the Bay Area by Innovate Public Schools, a Bay Area public education and parent advocacy organization.

-Criteria for the award is based on the performance of African American and Latino subgroups in low income public schools (where 50% or more qualify for Free/Reduced Meals) whose CAASPP scores exceed the state everage in math and English.
+Criteria for the award is based on the performance of African American and Latino subgroups in low income public schools (where 50% or more qualify for Free/Reduced Meals) whose CAASPP scores exceed the state average in math and English.
 MWA earned this distinction for its Latino subgroup for the 2014-15 and 2015-16 school years.

 Graduation rates of 97% for Class of 2015 (Wave 12) and 95% of Class of 2016 (Wave 13).